The Tour Divide

 This is a great way to 'stress test' your set up.
 Do a few complete run throughs as if you are really out in the wild, camping with only what you have on your rig.
 You quickly find out what little items you're missing and possibly fine tuning others.

 I started off with way too much stuff, which is pretty common , even after a few shake down rides.
 Once you're on the Tour, it's amazing how much less you actually need compared to what you thought you'd need when starting out.

 Pick and choose

-Some my early incarnations of my pack out.
-Needless to say, what you see here was WAY to heavy once I got to climbing up mountains, (the camp cot was the first to go).
-But hey, I was well intentioned, at least.
+Some of my early incarnations of my pack.
+Needless to say, what you see here was WAY to heavy once I got to climbing up mountain passes, (the camp cot was the first to go).

-Test ride with gear.
-I eventually changed out the rear panniers with Ortlieb, Bike-Packer pluses, (see above), for their waterproof nature and durability.
+Early shake down ride.
+I eventually changed out the rear panniers with Ortlieb, Bike-Packer pluses, (see above), for their waterproofyness, (yes, that's a word), and legendary durability.
 I recommend doing a couple of weeks of day riding with your full set up just to get used to the added weight.
 Handling and balance is a whole different world when riding fully loaded.

 Hitting the road

 Here I am with my wife, Julia, on our way from our home in Seattle to the start point at the Canadian border.
 Due to Covid restrictions, I wasn't able to start in Canada.
 Rooseville, MT was going to be the kicking off point for many of us Tour Divider riders this year.